Richer Sounds is an unlisted PLC 100% owned by Julian Richer, the founder and managing director of the company.

 Our Supercare guarantee has been commended by publications such as The Independent and The Guardian.

-We’re delighted to have won Which?
-Best Retailer 2015 award and would like to say a massive ‘thank you’, especially if you voted for us.
+We’re delighted to have won the Which?
+Best Retailer 2015 award (of any kind across all categories) and would like to say a massive ‘thank you’, especially if you voted for us.

 More than anything, it means validation for the hard work and passion of our colleagues on the shop floor, the hundreds of hours of training on product every year and their dedication to matching customers with the perfect hi-fi, TV and home cinema equipment.